Phosphor bronze is an alloy of copper with 3.5 to 10% of tin and a significant phosphorus content of up to 1%.

 - PB2 This has a higher tin content than PB1 this addition aids wear resistance and is used in gear applications.

-- PB102 is a wrought phosphor bronze with a high hardness mainly id bar and rod form used in the manufacture of machined parts and electrical components.
+- PB102 is wrought with a high hardness mainly id bar and rod form used in the manufacture of machined parts and electrical components.

 - SAE660 – this is a leaded gunmetal used for a bearing material, good strength and , machinability and abrasion resistance.

-You can get in a lot of trouble when drilling this in the lathe as it does have a tendency to bind and lock.
+You can get in a lot of trouble when drilling this in the lathe.
+Phosphor bronze has a tendency to bind and lock.

 Phosphor bronze has many uses where resistance to fatigue, wear and chemical corrosion are required.